9 Actionable Tips to Build An Effective Lead Magnet

 - Free coupon

 - Free gift with the first order

-- Educational content on how to achieve/build stuff with what you sell
+- The educational content on how to achieve/build stuff with what you sell

 - Guide to saving money when shopping for X

 - Membership (make prospects feel special, invite them into your VIP group that provides bonuses, advice, etc)

 - Educational material related to the need they will solve with your product.

 - How to be a smart buyer of X